Diverter Valves for High-Abrasion Slurry Transport

-Ceramic-Lined Slurry Valves Engineered for Wear Life and Seal Integrity
+Ceramic-Lined Slurry Diverter Valves Engineered for Wear Life and Seal Integrity

-processing, and heavy industrial systems.
-These abrasion-resistant slurry valves combine 1-inch cast ABSC20 ceramic reinforcement in primary erosion zones with precision-aligned gate sealing to reduce leakage and extend service life in erosive slurry environments.
+Unicast slurry diverter valves are ceramic-lined industrial valves designed for high-solids abrasive transport in mining, mineral processing, and heavy industrial systems.
+These abrasion-resistant slurry diverter valves combine ½-inch ceramic reinforcement in high-wear zones with precision-aligned gate sealing to reduce leakage and extend service life in erosive slurry environments.

-Unlike conventional steel or rubber-lined valves, Unicast ceramic slurry valves are engineered specifically for sustained slurry erosion, turbulence, and cavitation exposure.
+Unlike conventional steel or rubber-lined valves, Unicast ceramic slurry diverter valves are engineered specifically for sustained slurry erosion, turbulence, and cavitation exposure, which greatly outperforms other lining solutions.

 Slurry Valve Function in Abrasive Systems

-Slurry valves regulate or redirect liquid-solid mixtures in pressurized piping systems.
+Slurry diverter valves regulate or redirect liquid-solid mixtures in pressurized piping systems.
 Typical slurries include:

 • Mineral concentrates